 In an interview with the GIZI Foundation, he once said about his “Ecriture” series, “In contrast to Western artists, painting for me is a tool for self-cultivation and self-discipline.
 The traces, or remnants, of this action result in a painting.
 In this context, Ecriture signifies an endless repetition.”5

-Park Seo-Bo still works as an artist today, at the age of over 90, and lives in Seoul.
+Park Seo-Bo died on October 14, 2023, at the age of ninety-one.
 I am always fascinated by his works.
 Through the use of Hanji paper, abstract lines, repetition, and texture, he creates incredible depth in his paintings.
 The dimension and philosophy of his works are inspiring and creative at the same time.
-He believes that in order to be creative and complete, one must be willing to let go of preconceived ideas and embrace new elements.
+He believed that in order to be creative and complete, one must be willing to let go of preconceived ideas and embrace new elements.
 This is done by performing repetitive actions that allow one to free oneself from past experiences.5